brilliomsinterop/opencv/README.md

 * Set up CMake for WinRT
 * Configure and Generate WinRT project files
 * Build WinRT projects
+Since CMake cannot create WinRT project files directly, the following procedure is required if you want to make changes to the opencv projects using CMake options.
+The basic procedure is:

+* Set up CMake with the correct parameters
+* Configure, Generate and Build Win32 projects
+* Set up CMake for WinRT
+* Configure and Generate WinRT project files
+* Build WinRT projects
+* Since CMake cannot create WinRT project files directly, the following procedure is required if you want to make changes to the opencv projects using CMake options.
+The basic procedure is:

+* Set up CMake with the correct parameters
+* Configure, Generate and Build Win32 projects
+* Set up CMake for WinRT
+* Configure and Generate WinRT project files
+* Build WinRT projects
+* Since CMake cannot create WinRT project files directly, the following procedure is required if you want to make changes to the opencv projects using CMake options.
+The basic procedure is:

+* Set up CMake with the correct parameters
+* Configure, Generate and Build Win32 projects
+* Set up CMake for WinRT
+* Configure and Generate WinRT project files
+* Build WinRT projectsSince CMake cannot create WinRT project files directly, the following procedure is required if you want to make changes to the opencv projects using CMake options.
+The basic procedure is:

+* Set up CMake with the correct parameters
+* Configure, Generate and Build Win32 projects
+* Set up CMake for WinRT
+* Configure and Generate WinRT project files
+* Build WinRT projects
 #####1.
 Open CMake gui

 #####2.
 Set the build paths